Canary deployments in OpenShift Service Mesh

 customer v1 => preference => recommendation v2 from '2-mzkn6': 44

-As we can see in Kiali (if we execute more curls with the headers of Mobile), the requests hits into the recommendation v2:
+As we can see in Kiali (if we execute more curls with the Mobile headers), the requests hit recommendation v2:

 Check out the part seven of this blog series in Traffic Mirroring in Service Mesh